 Click here to check a Zip Code Map

 A search performed by Zip Code on April 5, 2002 resulted in a 66 (+5) registered sex offenders in our Zip Code (98146) and all adjacent Zip Codes.
 There are also almost 200 homeless/transient registered offenders in the area.
-Is this not all the more reason to know your neighbors, especially if they have children? (indicates change from 2001)
+This is all the more reason to know your neighbors, especially if they have children.